golmansax/backbone-sortable-collection/README.md

       }
     }
   },

-  // Sorts can be called by name, or as an object with name and dir ('asc' or 'desc')
+  // Sorts can be called by name, or as an object with name => dir ('asc' or 'desc')
-  defaultSort: 'initial' // or { name: 'initial', dir: 'desc' }
+  defaultSort: 'initial' // or { initial: 'desc' }
 });

 var turtles = new TurtleCollection([